Utkarsh1308/Utkarsh1308.github.io/_posts/2019-06-14-Coding-Phase-1.md

 I looked into the code and searched around for some issues the library might have which can be fixed but couldn't find any(Assuming typos don't count ;))

 The xmldiff library already had a lot of features.
-The library didn't mention unused namespaces as that is considered useless behavior
+The library didn't mention unused namespaces as that is considered useless behavior.
 I thought I would add an issue and send a patch to mention this but decided against it in the end.

 During this time I also brushed up on my XML knowledge and learnt quite a bit about XML Schemas, Namespaces and XLST Transformations.